kimberli/wikinews/README.md

 ## Setup

-Create an email address to send from, then use an email sending service that allows sending over SMTP (since Gmail recently (deprecated this support)[https://support.google.com/accounts/answer/6010255?rfn=1651196585577]).
+Create an email address to send from, then use an email sending service that allows sending over SMTP.
-The service I use is Sendgrid via SMTP.
+* Gmail recently (deprecated this support)[https://support.google.com/accounts/answer/6010255?rfn=1651196585577]).
+* SendGrid removed (free email sending)[https://www.twilio.com/en-us/changelog/sendgrid-free-plan].
+* Currently using AWS SES, but it's a pain to set up.
+See the Terraform configuration for Curio (here)[https://github.com/skyline-apps/curio/blob/main/src/infra/aws/email_sender.tf].
+Follow instructions there to get SMTP credentials.

 First run `git update-index --assume-unchanged email_config.json` to avoid checking in configuration changes.